Hong Kong Bitcoin Regulation

 John Tsang ultimately defines Bitcoin as “a commodity generated in the cyber world” and “neither electronic money nor a stored value payment facility.”

-This policy, likely developed in coordination with Hong Kong Monetary Authority (HKMA), Securities and Futures Commission (SFC), Financial Treasuries Bureau (FTB), the Customs and Excise Department (C&ED) in consultation with their Mainland Chinese counterparts, has become the cornerstone of Hong Kong’s Bitcoin regulation and is unlikely to change.
+This policy, likely developed in coordination with Hong Kong Monetary Authority (HKMA), Securities and Futures Commission (SFC), Financial Treasuries Bureau (FTB), the Customs and Excise Department (C&ED) in consultation with their Mainland Chinese counterparts, has become the cornerstone of Hong Kong’s Bitcoin regulation for the moment.

 The stance was repeated in a meeting of the Legislative Council on January 2014 (Press Release from January 8, 2013), adding “We have branded bitcoins as a highly speculative product and we call upon the public to be very careful.”